gallenc/COM614-cloud-computing/sessions/session1/vagrant-examples/example2/README.md

 vagrant init almalinux/10 --box-version 10.1.20260110
 ```

-Additional netowrking was provided to allow a private netowrk in windows
+Additional networking was provided to allow a private network in windows

 see https://stackoverflow.com/questions/43203203/virtualbox-networking-using-vagrant